FedCF: Fair Federated Conformal Prediction: Differential Privacy in FedCF

 \section{Differential Privacy in FedCF}

-FedCF can also be extended to formally consider $(\epsilon,\delta)$-differential privacy (DP), a mathematically rigorous framework for data privacy~\citep{dwork2006differential}, where $\delta$ is the probability that $\epsilon$-DP is violated.
+As both the \emph{Communication-Efficient} and \emph{Enhanced Privacy} approaches can be targeted by reconstruction attacks from a malicious server, we extend FedCF to formally consider $(\epsilon,\delta)$-differential privacy (DP) to maintain robustness under adversarial conditions.
+DP is a mathematically rigorous framework for data privacy~\citep{dwork2006differential}, where $\delta$ is the probability that $\epsilon$-DP is violated.
 We can embed DP within our framework via client shuffling and additive noise approaches.
 Client shuffling is a global DP approach that is performed after the client sends data.
 Before the server receives the data, it goes through a trusted, centralized shuffler to anonymize which client has sent what data \citep{erlingsson2019amplification}.
 Our framework can accommodate client shuffling due to its parallelism with client-side computation and its additive aggregation approach.

-For additive noise, we propose augmenting the values each client sends back with Gaussian noise\citep{dwork2014algorithmic,dong2022gaussian}, such that a client returns,
+For additive noise, we propose augmenting the values each client sends back with Gaussian noise~\citep{dwork2014algorithmic,dong2022gaussian}, such that a client returns,

 where $X$ is a Gaussian random variable (R.V).
 For the \textit{communication efficient} approach, one would add a Gaussian R.V. to the upper coverage and lower coverage terms returned by the client.
-To ensure $(\epsilon,\delta)$-DP, we make $X\sim \mathcal{N}\bigg(0, \frac{2\ln(1.25/\delta)(\Delta g)^2}{\epsilon^2}\bigg)$, where $\Delta h$ is the sensitivty of $h$--or how much $h$ can change if one of the points in the client's dataset changes.
+To ensure $(\epsilon,\delta)$-DP, we make $X\sim \mathcal{N}\bigg(0, \frac{2\ln(1.25/\delta)(\Delta h)^2}{\epsilon^2}\bigg)$, where $\Delta h$ is the sensitivty of $h$--or how much $h$ can change if one of the points in the client's dataset changes.
 For FedCF, $h$ can be affected by data changes in the covariates (or non-conformity scores), labels, and group memberships.